BlockchainCommons/cbor-book/src/part_1/practical_introduction_to_cbor.md

 ### Integers (Major Types 0 & 1)

 CBOR distinguishes between unsigned integers (Major Type 0) and negative integers (Major Type 1).
-The Additional Information determines how the integer's value (or _argument_) is encoded.2
+The Additional Information determines how the integer's value (or _argument_) is encoded.

 - **Small Integers (0-23):** If the unsigned integer is between 0 and 23 inclusive, it's encoded directly in the Additional Information bits of the initial byte (Major Type 0).
 - **Larger Integers:** For values 24 or greater, the Additional Information takes the value 24, 25, 26, or 27, indicating that the actual integer value follows in the next 1, 2, 4, or 8 bytes, respectively, in network byte order (big-endian).